 The End?
 Can’t keep silent

-In chapter 10 John was invited to take and eat the scroll containing God’s redemptive purpose, to embody God’s redemptive plan on earth.
-The chapter concludes with John’s commission to prophesy – to participate in the Lamb’s redemption of creation by being a witness of God’s renewal of all things.
+In chapter 10, John is invited to take and eat the scroll containing God’s redemptive purpose, to embody God’s redemptive plan on earth.
+The chapter concludes with John’s commission to prophesy – to participate in the Lamb’s redemption of creation by witnessing God’s renewal of all things.
 Chapter 11 continues with a vision of two witnesses, depicting the identity, purpose and destiny of the church in the Lamb’s renewal of all things.

 This is a complex chapter, rich in symbolism from the Old Testament, but very helpful in understanding the role of the church in a wicked world.
 To simplify the reading of the chapter, we will focus on three questions this chapter answers about the church: